 We are currently looking for passionate electrical engineers, as well as students interested in the marketing and business side of the team.

-If you feel like you would fit in well with a motivated, results-oriented student team, please contact us at email@example.com or through the contact form on the right.
+If you feel like you would fit in well with a motivated, results-oriented student team, please contact us at email@example.com.